keith/smileykeith.com/_posts/2021-03-04-supporting-relative-paths.md

 [`NSPrincipalClass` plist
 key](https://developer.apple.com/documentation/bundleresources/information_property_list/nsprincipalclass),
 we can define a class that is initialized as soon as your test bundle starts to run.
-We can define a small class to call this:
+This key must be set in your test bundle's plist, not any host apps you are using for the test bundle.
+For bazel this means on the `infoplists` key of your `ios_unit_test` rule.
+We can define a small class to call our swizzling code:

 ```swift
 import ObjectiveC